-- Policies and procedures pertaining to Anti-Corruption, Anti-Money Laundering ("AML") and Know Your Customer ("KYC") due diligence.
+- Policies and procedures pertaining to Anti-Corruption, Anti-Money Laundering ("AML") and Know Your • Customer ("KYC") due diligence.
 JPMorgan Chase has in place a Referral of Unusual and Potentially Suspicious Activity Standard, which defines the requirements for identifying and referring unusual or potentially suspicious activity, including raising potential concerns related to human trafficking and modern slavery.
 The Firm also has a Global Anti-Money Laundering Compliance Program that includes policies, procedures and internal controls designed to comply with all applicable U.S. and international AML and counter-terrorist financing laws and regulations.
 As part of this program, the Firm works to help identify customers whose financial activity may show involvement in human trafficking or other forms of modern slavery and communicates actionable information directly to law enforcement.
 JPMorgan Chase conducts targeted AML investigations to assist in identifying human trafficking networks, and in the U.S. participates in various private-public partnerships aimed at disrupting trafficking activity and organizations.
 The Firm is a member of the Wolfsberg Group, an association of 13 global banks that aims to develop frameworks and guidance for the management of financial crime risks, particularly with respect to AML and counter-terror financing policies.
-In addition, the Firm participates in the Joint Money Laundering Intelligence Taskforce, a public-private information sharing forum in the U.K., which is working to understand and disrupt funding flows linked to threats such as organized immigration crime, human trafficking and modern slavery. - The Firm has processes in place to assess E&S risks, including those related to human rights, for transactions that we view as having the greatest potential for significant E&S impacts.
-Our processes to assess E&S risks also cover certain prohibited activities, including those where there is evidence of modern slavery, such as forced and child labor, and human trafficking.
-The lines of business are responsible for identifying and assessing E&S risks, including performing client due diligence and selection in line with the Firm's internal standards and processes.
-Issues identified by the lines of business may be referred to the Global Environmental and Social Risk Management team (within the Independent Risk Management function) and escalated, as necessary, to one of the Firm's Reputation Risk Committees.
+In addition, the Firm participates in the Joint Money Laundering Intelligence Taskforce, a public-private information sharing forum in the U.K., which is working to understand and disrupt funding flows linked to threats such as organized immigration crime, human trafficking and modern slavery. - Policies and standards in place relating to environmental and social risk indicate certain sectors, activities and financial products subject to enhanced due diligence.
 We continue to evaluate policies and processes instituted by clients to avoid or mitigate modern slavery risks within their operations and supply chains and, where material risks are identified, we engage with the client to discuss the allegations and remediation actions.
-Remedial actions are monitored and reviewed at each new financing request.

-• The Global Corporate Governance Principles and Voting Procedures and Guidelines outline J.P.Morgan Asset Management's (JPMAM) approach to proxy voting and engaging with companies on environmental, social and governance ("ESG") issues.
+• The Global Corporate Governance Principles and Voting Procedures and Guidelines outline J.P.Morgan Asset Management's ("JPMAM") approach to proxy voting and engaging with companies on environmental, social and governance ("ESG") issues.
 JPMAM also publishes a Sustainable Investing Statement which describes its sustainability integration approach in its investments and across its operations, including its engagement approach to human capital management and human rights.
 For listed equities and fixed income, JPMAM's due diligence and engagement on the topic is supported by its proprietary quantitative ESG score and qualitative fundamental research.
 It also monitors companies identified by third-party vendors as contravening the UN Global Compact Principles including human rights abuses.
 For further engagement details please refer to JPMAM's annual Investment Stewardship report.